storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/create-and-register-ip-using-the-spg.md

 ## Bundled IP minting and registration with custom SPG ERC-721 collections

-Because the SPG is a minting engine itself, it actually supports creation of custom IP collections out-of-the-box that allows you to perform bundled mint-backed registrations.
+Because the SPG is a minting engine itself, it actually supports the creation of custom IP collections out-of-the-box that allows you to perform bundled mint-backed registrations.
 In this section, we'll go over how you can leverage the SPG to create your own collection and use it for minting and registration of IP assets.

 *Note: If you want something even more customizable, we recommend simply creating your own ERC-721 collection, and then leveraging the default`registerIp` or `registerDerivativeIp` SPG functions (or `register` if you were to call the IPA registry directly).*